-While the Annuitant is living, you may, by Request, designate or change a Contingent Annuitant from time to time.
+While the Annuitant is living, and at least 30 days prior to the Annuity Commencement Date, you may, by written Request designate or change a Contingent Annuitant from time to time.
 A change of Contingent Annuitant will take effect as of the date the request is processed, unless a certain date is specified by the Owner(s).
 Please note you are not required to designate a Contingent Annuitant.